contentstack/ui-extensions-sdk/README.md

 - **[Optimizely](https://github.com/contentstack/extensions/tree/master/optimizely)** - Lets you serve personalized content by allowing you to select the audience for each entry.

+- **[Youtube](https://github.com/contentstack/extensions/tree/master/youtube)** - Lets you fetch and display your Youtube videos into a field of your content type.

 - **[External API Lookup](https://github.com/contentstack/extensions/tree/master/external-api-lookup-template)** - Lets you fetch data from an external API and display the data as possible values for the field on an entry page in Contentstack.

 ### Custom Widgets